 In 1980 she was approached by Impress Graphics, a fine arts publisher.
 Her work was sold worldwide and afforded her the opportunity to travel.

 In 1983 she moved to Paris.
 She exhibited exclusively at the Pierre Hautot galleries on the rue du Bac and a large piece was sold to a collector at the Watergate Towers in Washington D.C.
 She traveled extensively throughout Europe and met several Peruvians who suggested she travel to Peru and study the Inca culture.

 In 1986 she returned to Peru with Dr Jorge Smith Maguina and in January 1987 they welcomed the birth of their son, Gabriel Dante.
 Jane continued to paint and exhibit, most notably at the American Embassy in Lima and for the the Banco Credito del Peru.
 She designed the covers for various books, including 'El Truece en el Siglo XXI'(barter in the 21st century) by Julio de la Pinella, and the collected poems of Sr. Enrique Tord; 'Patria Interior'.

 In November 1988 Jane gave birth to her daughter Marina Sahara and five months later returned to the United States when terrorist activities moved too close to her home in Lima.

-Jane is now celebrating twenty years as owner and operator of the Mill Street Art Center in Mays Landing, New Jersey.
+After 20 years as owner/operator of the Mill Street Art Center in Mays Landing, NJ, Jane has relocated to Hammonton NJ where she teaches and works in her new studio.
 She is now, for the first time, using the internet to introduce her paintings to the world.

 She is a member of National Artists Equity Association, an organization which seeks to protect artists from unscrupulous business practices by art dealers and galleries.